 When evidence is available, prosecutors often seek to bring criminal charges against abusers and anyone who aided in abuse.
 Those prosecutions typically rely heavily upon the testimony of survivors who have the courage to sit on a witness stand and call their abusers to account.
 Though some survivors look forward to their day in court, others worry about the costs and publicity surrounding a criminal matter.

-At Dolman Law Group and Sibley Dolman, we will support and give sound advice to any client who wants to participate in a criminal prosecution against an abuser.
-When that is the path our client chooses, we work to coordinate our client’s role in the criminal case with any civil legal action our client also wants to pursue.
+At Dolman Law Group Accident Injury Lawyers, PA, we will support and give sound advice to any client who wants to participate in a criminal prosecution against an abuser.
+When that is the path our client chooses, we work to coordinate our client's role in the criminal case with any civil legal action our client also wants to pursue.
 Our goal is to help ensure both matters succeed in their goals of achieving justice, and we have years of experience helping our clients successfully navigate the intersection of criminal and civil law.

 What's Involved in Seeking Justice for Sexual Abuse

 It takes enormous strength and courage to come forward to tell a story of sexual abuse and to confront an abuser.
 At Dolman Law Group Accident Injury Lawyers, PA, we encourage anyone considering taking legal action related to sexual abuse to build an emotional support system first.
 We want to ensure they stay in the best possible frame of mind when weighing the (sometimes difficult) decisions that will arise during the legal process.

 Seek Emotional Support